mesosphere/dcos-docs-site/pages/1.12/cli/install/index.md

 *   A supported command-line environment, Powershell or `cmd.exe`.
 *   Windows 10 64-bit or newer.

-*   A system external to your DC/OS cluster onto which you will install the CLI
-*   Network access from the external system to your DC/OS cluster
-*   A command line environment, such as Windows Powershell, which is installed by default on Windows 7 and later
-*   Disable any security or antivirus software before beginning the installation.
-*   Windows 10 or newer.

-1. Run command line environment as Administrator.

 1. Download the DC/OS CLI executable to your local directory ([dcos.exe](https://downloads.dcos.io/binaries/cli/windows/x86-64/dcos-1.12/dcos.exe)).

 1. Set up the connection from the CLI to your DC/OS cluster.
 In this example, `http://example.com` is the master node URL.